ppy/osu-wiki/wiki/Guides/Compressing_files/en.md

 # Compressing files

-*This article was adapted from [a forum thread by ziin](https://osu.ppy.sh/community/forums/topics/60002).*

-Each beatmapset has a file size limit dictated by its beatmaps' total lengths.
+Each beatmapset has a file size limit dictated by its total length.
 This guide will help you to get your beatmap under that limit.

 There are 2 types of compression. **Lossy** and **Lossless** compression.